A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 10
+Incredible problem!
+I could not believe I had been able to solve the first part of today's riddle all by myself :D This denoted a slight improvement in my problem solving ability :)
+I was under the shower preparing for work when I had the enlightment that those operations could've been represented with a XOR, and the sets treated as integer numbers.
+As soon as I got in front of the keyboard the solution was very clear to me and it took no time to implement it!
+Talking about the second part instead is completely different...
+I was not understanding how to tackle the request, so I peeked at AoC sub-reddit.
+There I got the intuition for using linear algebra.
+When it comes to that subject, the only person I can think for help is my wife!
+I wouldn't had been able to solve it if it weren't for her <3 She helped me writing down on paper how the system should've looked like, and then it was pretty straightforward to code in Z3.
+I used the Python3 bindings to get to the solution, but I would like to find some time to try to, at least, use the Rust ones...
+Will see if I ever find the time to do that!
+In any case, one of if not my favorite challenge of this year's AoC.
+Amazing!

 # Day 9
 What a day!
 I reached the first star basically immediately, and then a big wall was presented in front of me.
 Boy, that was hard!
 I have tried (and you can see by the amount of commented